laurentkempe/blog/source/_drafts/experimenting-with-dotnet-7-wasm-wasi-on-docker.md

 # Conclusion

-This is still very early and rough on the edges.
-Nevertheless, it is a good start and let us envision the great potential that those technologies will bring.
-I am looking forward to see how this evolves.
+All of this is still very early and rough on the edges.
+Nevertheless, it is a good start and lets us envision the great potential that those technologies will bring.
+I am looking forward to seeing how this evolves.

-The annoucement of Docker+Wasm Technical Preview was done on October 24th, 2022.
-Exactly the same day, Fermyon announced "[Fermyon Cloud](https://www.fermyon.com/blog/introducing-fermyon-cloud)".
+The announcement of Docker+Wasm Technical Preview was done on October 24th, 2022.
+The same day, Fermyon announced "[Fermyon Cloud](https://www.fermyon.com/blog/introducing-fermyon-cloud)".
 Almost a year before,  Microsoft announced "[Public preview: AKS support for WebAssembly System Interface (WASI) workloads](https://azure.microsoft.com/en-us/updates/public-preview-aks-support-for-webassembly-system-interface-wasi-workloads/?WT.mc_id=DT-MVP-7749)".

 This field is very active and I hope to see more announcements related to WASM/WASI in the .NET ecosystem during the [.NET Conf 2022](https://www.dotnetconf.net/).